Ashwini607/ChEMBL-RDF-Queries/README.md

 - [Retrieve ChEMBL molecules ChEMBL-ID, activity standard type, activity standard unit having activity standard type "IC50" and standard unit "nM" using filter but two conditions in a single filter]( https://github.com/Ashwini607/ChEMBL-RDF-Queries/tree/master/queries/IC50Compounds_4.rq)

-# SPARQL query for metadata
+# SPARQL queries for metadata

  If you are new in querying RDF triple store then you can try these queries, because these work on any SPARQL endpoint.
 It will help to get familiar with contains of triple store.